LiMinggang/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

-Mod v0.4.3
+Mod v0.4.2.1
-New: Ctrl-A to select all items in the Window List dialog
-New: Code performance improvement for Window list(Performance, menu blink issues)
-Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193
-Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2
+1.New: Ctrl-A to select all items in the Window List dialog 2.New: Code performance improvement for Window list(Performance, menu blink and other issues) 3.Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193 4.Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2 5.Increase input area by decreasing right margin of the single line edit

 Mod v0.4.2
 1.New: Hope MadEdit-Mod could load more open files history than 9 #179